3 Eco-friendly Insulation Materials

 They can also be used indoors.
 In general, their thermal conductivity level is 0,040 W/m.°K. This low value indicates that they retain a lot of heat.

-Recycled materials such as cellulose wadding are also very successful.
+Recycled materials such as cellulose wadding are very successful.
 This particular product is made from recycled paper (old newspaper) and a mix of flame retardant additives and fungicides.
-Like with plant-made materials, the thermal conductivity level is low, 0,035 W/m.°K.
+Like with plant-based materials, the thermal conductivity level is low, 0,035 W/m.°K.

 One of the best aspects about this product is the fact that it is self-extinguishing, meaning that it can burst into flames and quickly extinguish itself before the damage is too serious.

-Renewable energy is one of the best ways to ensure that you are using an environmental friendly insulation method.
+Renewable energy is one of the best ways to ensure that you are using an environmentally-friendly insulation method.
 Geothermal energy is one of the best resources for this type of purpose.
 Among other things, it can be used for water-heated floors.